 For most buyers, the Aranet4 Home is the best CO2 monitor.
 Its NDIR sensor accuracy, two-year battery life, and clear e-ink display make it the most reliable and practical way to track ventilation quality anywhere in your home or office.

 If you want a complete picture of your indoor air — including radon, PM2.5, and VOCs — the Airthings View Plus is the best all-in-one investment.
-Budget-conscious buyers should look at the Awair Element for its excellent display and multi-sensor coverage at the lowest price in our lineup.
+For a portable CO2 monitor at a lower price, the SAF Aranet4 Home (which has replaced the discontinued Awair Element at $189) delivers the most accurate CO2 readings in our lineup with a 2+ year battery life.

 Sources & References